Towadel30/DSA---Palmora-Group-HR-Analysis/README.md

 Top-Paying Departments: Roles in Business Development, Marketing, and Product Management offer the highest average salaries.

 Location-Based Pay: Lagos has the highest average salary, followed by Kaduna, then Abuja.

+- Gender by Salary Band
+This horizontal bar chart shows the number of employees by salary band, broken down by gender.

+From the bars, the gender distribution is consistent across salary bands, with similar counts — likely implying minimal gender pay disparity within bands, but it’s unclear if male/female breakdown is visually separated (the chart might just show total count).

+- Employees Below Minimum Salary by Location
+This chart shows how many employees in each location earn below the minimum salary.

+Kaduna has the highest number, followed by Abuja, and Lagos has the fewest.

+This might highlight:

+Regional inequality in pay structure,

+Or cost-of-living adjustments not being factored evenly across regions.

+- Location Slicer
+At the bottom, there's a slicer to filter visuals by Location (Abuja, Kaduna, Lagos).

+This makes it easier to do comparative analysis per location.

 ![image](https://github.com/user-attachments/assets/2a5462cf-6be4-4e2f-8729-4c116f3d0265)